bGuenes/COMPASS/README.md

 ### Comparison Of Models using Probabilistic Assessment in Simulation-based Settings <br>
 ---
-COMPASS is a tool for Bayesian Model Comparison in simulation-based settings.
-It is build on top of the PyTorch library and utilizes GPUs for fast Training, Inference and Model Comparison.
+``compass`` is a Python package to perform Bayesian Model Comparison in simulation-based settings, by comparing the predictive power of different models from approximating the likelihood function and also providing the correspondig parameters for the model. <br>
+It is designed to be used in conjunction with simulation models, such as those used in astrophysics or computational biology and other fields where simulation is a key component of the modeling process.

 ### Installation
 ```bash